The Environment Agency’s role in the development and regulation of a geological disposal facility for radioactive waste.

 - closing the facility

-Throughout each stage the relevant regulators will inspect and check the operator has complied with the permissions granted.
+Throughout each stage the Environment Agency will inspect and check the operator has complied with the permits granted.
 They will take any enforcement action needed if they identify non-compliances.

-The regulators will review these permissions regularly to make sure they remain appropriate.
+The Environment Agency will regularly review these permits to make sure they remain appropriate.

 Surface-based site investigation